Image: A glimpse through the door of an airplane cockpit. Photo by Rabbi Ruth Adar.

 “Here is some fun information about your airplane while you wait… https://m.planespotters.net/airframe/Boeing/717/55151/N490HA-Hawaiian-Airlines … It looks like it was built Dec 2000.”

-I love talking to an expert.
+I love talking to an expert!
 I saw lights and switches; he saw readouts and clues.
-He told me things I never expected he’d be able to tell from one quick snapshot.
+He told me things I never expected he’d be able to tell from one quick snapshot, and sent me to a website with everything I could possibly want to know about that particular aircraft.
+Who knew?

 When something about Jewish practice interests you, but you don’t know quite what to make of it, ask your rabbi.
 We won’t think you or your question are stupid.
 Like my nephew, we will simply be delighted that someone is interested.